metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Next step is to grant appropriate file system permissions to firewall logs which are now written to `Logs\Firewall` directory inside repository.
 - To grant permissions for your account and firewall service run `Scripts\Grant-Logs.ps1 YOUR_USERNAME`\
-Permission is valid until system reboot, any firewall setting change, or manual permission removal.
+Permission is valid until system reboot, any firewall setting change or manual permission removal.
 - Inside VSCode open individual firewall log file under `Logs\Firewall` node
 - To filter log contents open command palette `CTRL + SHIT + P`, type "Filter line by Config File" and press enter.